JaeYeonLee0621/SystemDesign-Interview/Chapter10_RealTimeGamingLeaderboard.md

 ![image](https://github.com/JaeYeonLee0621/a-mixed-knowledge/assets/32635539/1d608820-ccfb-490e-9ea9-6c504fa03317)

-- As long as you connect to a vulnerable DNS cache (DNS resolver), the attacker injects false information into the DNS resolver and your computer connects to the server controlled by the attacker
+- A malicious actor may use address resolution protocol (ARP) to access router traffic and alter the domain name resolution records.
+- The attacker can modify an authoritative DNS server’s records, redirecting traffic to the fraudulent website.

+1. A user’s device (client) sends a `DNS query to a DNS server to resolve a domain name into an IP address.`
+2. An attacker `intercepts this DNS query` and responds to it before the legitimate DNS server can.
+3. The attacker crafts a `fake DNS response`, which includes a falsified IP address pointing to a malicious server controlled by the attacker instead of the legitimate IP address.
+4. If the forged response reaches the DNS server before the legitimate one, `the DNS server caches the malicious IP address.`

 #### [Web browser bar spoofing](https://www.invicti.com/blog/web-security/web-browser-address-bar-spoofing/)